 The Innovative Idea Award (BP 6016) (IV.A.8), adopted on April 1, 1993, encourages and rewards employees for outstanding ideas that have been implemented and have resulted in cost savings or improved performance in any area.
 This award consists of \$100 plus a certificate of appreciation from the college president.
 The award is presented to deserving employees throughout the system and only granted in years when there is sufficient merit, at the discretion of the president's cabinet or their designee.
-In spring 2019, the award was given to the Director of the Institute for Student Learning and Excellence in Teaching and a social science faculty member for their team-teaching initiative and innovative classroom sessions, like the film-making project and Nan Madol work with archeologists.
+In spring 2019, the award was given to Denise Oen, PhD. and Ms. Delihna Ehmes for their team teaching initiative and innovative classroom sessions, like the film-making project and Nan Madol work with archeologists.
 They each received \$100 and a certificate of appreciation.

 BP 2200 and the Governance Chart indicate the participatory process that supports and encourages innovation at the college.
 The examples provided above demonstrate that staff and faculty are all able to develop projects and establish groups that are beneficial to the growth of the college community.
-The college believes it meets this Sub-Standard.
+The college believes it meets this Standard.